The early days

-This ‘police work’ led to many massacres, the largest in Australia being the Cullin-la-ringo massacre in 1861 were 300 Aboriginals were killed in Central Queensland.
-Research from professor Raymond Evans and Danish historian Robert Ørsted-Jensen calculated the indigenous fatalities caused by the Queensland Native Police Force.
-They concluded that there were over 650 massacres with in all closer to 65,000 Aboriginals killed.
-The frontier wars also saw the death of approx 1500 settlers including their family members and workers.
+This ‘police work’ led to many massacres, the largest in Australia being the Cullin-la-ringo massacre in 1861 where 300 Aboriginals were killed in Central Queensland.
+Research from Professor Raymond Evans and Danish historian Robert Ørsted-Jensen calculated the indigenous fatalities caused by the Queensland Native Police Force.
+They concluded that there were over 650 massacres with in all 65,000 Aboriginals killed (however, most likely more like 100,000 people).
+The frontier wars also saw the death of approx. 1500 settlers including their family members and workers.
+There is a map of the massacres.
 The last Native Police camps in Queensland were closed in 1915.
-Until this day (2021) these issues have not not properly been addressed in Queensland.
-Untill this is done the State will never be able to properly built its relationship with its indigenous people.
+Until this day (2022) these issues have not properly been addressed in Queensland.
+Until this is done the State will never be able to properly build its relationship with its indigenous people.

 At the time of Separation in 1859 there were three full-time magistrates (police magistrates).
 They were integral to the development of the free settlement, taking up a variety of responsibilities today conducted by local government authorities.